sayeedkhalshi/ika-doc/docs/ika-overview.md

 -   Elements and the History of Mathematical Elements
 -   Groups and the History of Mathematical Groups
 -   Polynomial Equations and the History of Mathematical Equations
+-   Complexity theory gave us a framework to call something hard.

+-   RSA uses trapdoor math — easy one way, hard to reverse — unless you know a secret.